logicleai/logicle/deploy/docker-compose/README.md

 Adjust the `.env` file with the following parameters:

-- `APP_PUBLIC_FQDN`: Specify the Fully Qualified Domain Name (FQDN) for external access, excluding the protocol (`http://` or `https://`).
-Use the IP address if not employing a DNS record.
+- `APP_PUBLIC_FQDN`: Define the Fully Qualified Domain Name (FQDN) for external access, such as `logicle.yourdomain.com`, omitting the protocol (`http://` or `https://`).
+If not using a DNS record, provide the IP address instead.

-- `NEXTAUTH_SECRET`: Generate a secret key for JWT session encryption with:
+- `NEXTAUTH_SECRET`: Create a secret key for JWT session encryption with this command:

   ```bash
   openssl rand -base64 32